 The Women’s and Gender Studies Program offers the Women’s and Gender Studies minor to enhance students’ knowledge and understanding of gender issues and the position of women in society.
 The program encourages a historically grounded comparative, global feminist perspective.
 All courses are informed by theories of the social construction of gender and address issues of diversity including race, ethnicity, class, sexual orientation, nationality, age, and/or ability.
 The program emphasizes an interactive learning process and promotes scholarly research.
-Students may minor in one of three areas: Women’s Studies, Gender Studies, or Sexuality Studies.

 A total of 18 hours is required for the minor.

 To choose the Women's and Gender Studies minor, (a) complete the UNDERGRADUATE CHANGE OF PROGRAM FORM and (b) contact Women's and Gender Studies office for an advising appointment.

 Students fill out upper-division forms with their major advisors after they have earned at least 60 hours and then take them to the Women's and Gender Studies program director, who completes and signs the form as minor advisor.